 Power is when we have every justification to kill, and we don’t ~Oskar Schindler

-One of the most powerful and harrowing films to come out of the ’90s, Schindler’s List follows the journey of business magnate and Nazi supporter Oskar Schindler as he slowly begins to uncover the grim realities of German-occupied Poland.
+One of the most powerful films on our list of movies you must see, Schindler’s List follows the journey of business magnate and Nazi supporter Oskar Schindler as he slowly begins to uncover the grim realities of German-occupied Poland.
 After hiring thousands of Jews to work in his factory (for pragmatic reasons), he is forced to make a decision that will shape his entire future.
 As the story unfolds, the audience witnesses the price that is often paid for being brave and doing the right thing.

 “I don’t measure a man’s success by how high he climbs but how high he bounces when he hits bottom.” – General George S. Patton

 Few individuals are more iconic or divisive than the brilliant soldier, military strategist, and tank commander, ‘Ol Blood and Guts himself, General George S. Patton.
 Renowned as one of the leading individuals in the Allies victory against Axis forces during World War II, Patton was a force to be reckoned with and this film brilliantly portrays a man who was one part insane and two parts genius.

-Easily one of the must watch movies of all time, the leadership lessons to be learned from this movie are innumerable and Patton’s larger than life portrayal is not easily forgotten.
+Easily one of the must watch movies of all time, the leadership lessons to be learned from here are innumerable and Patton’s larger than life portrayal is not easily forgotten.
 Pay attention to his confidence, boldness and ability to handle adversity in the face of fear.

 Nobody asks to be a hero, it just sometimes turns out that way., Eversmann, Black Hawk Down